bttger/bloomberg-exchange-hackatum2022/notes.md

 ## Server
 - Rust, Axum for WebSocket handling
-- PostgreSQL with Timescale extension
+- PostgreSQL with Timescale extension (for continuous aggregates)
 - Redis as our Pub/Sub broker

 ## Client